Endi18/Food-Recipe-Application/README.md

 ####  SignUpActivity
 ##### _Author: Endi Triço_

-The code you provided is an activity class named `SignUpActivity`.

-The activity extends `AppCompatActivity` to create an activity.
+The `SignUpActivity` extends `AppCompatActivity` to create an activity.
 EditText fields for username, email, password, and confirmPassword are declared as class variables.
 Drawable resources for visibility icons (on and off) and a security icon are initialized.

 In the `onCreate` method, the layout for the activity is set using setContentView.
 The EditText fields and touch listeners are initialized.

 The `toggleConfirmPasswordVisibility` method is defined to handle the visibility toggle for the confirm password field.